Terminal State¶

 - User can interact with terminal

-- Multiple supervisors can attach (multi-attach)
+- Multiple clients can attach (multi-attach)

 Detached¶